Amazing Homeownership Stats

 So, that's a look at the statistics, which we hope can give you some insight into the current housing marketplace to help you plan and strategize on your own personal homebuying journey.
 Of course, as we've seen before, no set of stats can account for every economic factor with the potential to reshape market forces.
 Still, we believe this snapshot of the state of things will prove valuable to you.

-Source: 2022 National Association of REALTORS® Profile of Home Buyers and Sellers
+Source: 2023 National Association of REALTORS® Profile of Home Buyers and Sellers

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
-Restrictions may apply, contact Guaranteed Rate for current rates and for more information.
+Restrictions may apply, contact Rate for current rates and for more information.
 All information provided in this publication is for informational and educational purposes only, and in no way is any of the content contained herein to be construed as financial, investment, or legal advice or instruction.
-Guaranteed Rate, Inc. does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
+Rate, Inc. does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
 While efforts are made to verify the information provided, the information should not be assumed to be error free.
-Some information in the publication may have been provided by third parties and has not necessarily been verified by Guaranteed Rate, Inc. Guaranteed Rate, Inc. its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
-Guaranteed Rate does not provide tax advice.
+Some information in the publication may have been provided by third parties and has not necessarily been verified by Rate, Inc. Rate, Inc. its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
+Rate does not provide tax advice.
 Please contact your tax adviser for any tax related questions.